1. Ordinary Portland cement

 11. Air entraining Cement

-Air-entrained cement contains billions of microscopic air cells(The air bubbles are typically 10 to 500 micrometres) in diameter per cubic foot.
+Air-entrained cement contains billions of microscopic air cells(The air bubbles are typically 10 to 500 micrometers) in diameter per cubic foot.
 These air pockets relieve internal pressure on the concrete by providing tiny chambers for water to expand into when it freezes.
-Air-entrained concrete is produced using air-entraining portland cement, or by the introduction of air-entraining agents (Calcium lignosulphate), under careful engineering supervision, as the concrete is mixed on the job.
+Air-entrained concrete is produced using air-entraining portland cement, or by the introduction of air-entraining agents (Calcium lignosulphonate), under careful engineering supervision, as the concrete is mixed on the job.
 The amount of entrained air is usually between four and seven percent.

 - Air entraining increases the workability also, hence decrease the strength and density of concrete.